Former Clemson standout lands coaching job

 Another Tiger is starting up his coaching career.

-Former Clemson pro Artavis Scott announced that he has been hired as the new wide receiver coach at Howard University.
+Former Clemson pro Artavis Scott announced that he has been hired as the new wide receivers coach at Howard University.

 "It’s official.
 Blessed for the opportunity to be a part of Howard University," Scott posted on X. "It’s only the beginning.
 Thank you, Lord, for this Blessing.
 It’s only up from here.
 Thank you to Coach Larry Scott for believing in me.
 It’s up from here."